bytebase/bytebase.com/content/docs/tutorials/batch-change-with-database-group.md

    - `demo_db_prod_south_america` in `Prod` environment and click **Rollout**;
    - `demo_db_prod_antarctica` in `Prod` environment and click **Rollout**.

-## Step 3 - Group Databases and Run Batch Change
+## Step 3 - Group Databases and Create Tables in Batch

 1. Within the project `Group Demo`, click **Database Groups** tab, and click **New database group**.
 Fill in the form as follows:
    - **Name**: `demo-all` | **Environment**: `Prod`